MuhammadEahtesham/Active-Directory/README.md

 ![](https://github.com/MuhammadEahtesham/Active-Directory/blob/main/assets/restriction.png)

 _....
-Now there are security based plicies that you all might be interesting_
+Now there are security based policies that you all might be interesting_

 - **🔒 Account lockout policy (To protect against brute force attacks)**